 Called ‘Local Voices’, the approach provides the communities neighbouring Terramin’s proposed underground gold operation in the Adelaide Hills a way to express their views and experiences directly into the company and help the company engage with the issues that matter most to these communities.

 In 2016, Terramin Australia engaged CSIRO to pilot the CSIRO approach with communities in the Adelaide Hills and surrounds.
 In the first phase of this project, CSIRO conducted a detailed ‘Anchor’ survey and four quarterly ‘Pulse’ surveys.
-In 2018, Terramin Australia re-engaged CSIRO to continue the Local Voices approach for another 12 month period.
+In 2018, Terramin Australia re-engaged CSIRO to continue the Local Voices approach for another 12 month period, which took the project through to April 2019.